 Legacy of Directors

 Dr. Belinda A. Aquino left a lasting legacy as the founding director of the Center.
 She started in 1975 until 2009.
 She successfully campaigned for funds to finance research projects of students, many of whom were writing their theses or dissertations.
-Over the years, Dr. Aquino secured four endowments with current market value of over $300,000.
+Over the years, Dr. Aquino secured four endowments with an estimated market value of at least $250,000 in 2024.
 These endowments are described elsewhere in this website.
 She was also a leading light in the establishment of several international conferences hosted by CPS, especially the International Conference on Philippine Studies (ICOPHIL) in collaboration with colleagues from the Philippines, Japan, and scholars from the United States and Europe.
 Dr. Aquino also directed the once-in-a-lifetime International Conference, the Centennial Celebration of Filipinos in Hawaiʻi in 2006.

 After Dr. Aquino, Dr. Ric Trimillos took over the Center’s leadership for about two years.
-Though short in duration, Dr. Trimillos instituted a number of significant changes of the Center.
-Among them, he reorganized the Executive Council, created committees, revised the By-Laws, systematized operations, and redefined the term of the Director to four years with a possible renewal.
-This was shortened later to three years, when Dr. Pia Arboleda assumed leadership of the Center.
+Though short, Dr. Trimillos instituted some significant changes in the Center.
+Among them, he systematized the operations of the Center, reorganized the Executive Council, created committees, revised the By-Laws, and redefined the term of the Director to four years with a possible renewal.
+He also made CPS continue the institutional collaboration with two Philippine universities in teaching a synchronous online course in Asian Studies (Mindanao and Hawaiʻi) that started in 2001 under a Ford Foundation Grant.